 “I want the domain but I think I’ll take my chances and register it later!”

 In a passive market, this wouldn’t be an issue.
 However, the industry for domain names is anything but passive, with countless people vying for lucrative naming rights.

-Every day, the government appointed regulatory body (auDA), the registry for .au domains (currently AusRegistry Ptd Ltd but soon to be Afilias), and dozens of other outlets (including Netfleet) publish a list that contains the details on domains which have just expired.
+Every day, the government appointed regulatory body (auDA), the registry for .au domains (AusRegistry Ptd Ltd), and dozens of other outlets (including Netfleet) publish a list that contains the details on domains which have just expired.
 This list of domains is viewed by thousands of people across Australia, and even beyond, including professional domainers.
 These professionals make a living out of identifying domains which could attract a market premium from the value they serve particular industries.